micro-community/micro/docs/resources/README.md

 # Podcasts

+- [Founders Talk](https://changelog.com/founderstalk/77) - Asim discusses the path from open source to a commercially viable business
+- [GoTime](https://changelog.com/gotime/8) with Asim, Brian, Erik and Carlisia talking about the early years of Micro
-- [Micro on InfoQ](https://www.infoq.com/podcasts/microservices-go-micro-paas3/) - Asim on Micro, the future of Cloud and PaaS 3.0
+- [InfoQ](https://www.infoq.com/podcasts/microservices-go-micro-paas3/) - Asim on Micro, the future of Cloud and PaaS 3.0
-- [Micro on GoTime](https://changelog.com/gotime/8) with Asim, Brian, Erik and Carlisia

 # Tutorials

-- [M3O Tutorials](https://m3o.dev/tutorials) by Micro Services, Inc.
 - [Microservices in Golang](https://ewanvalentine.io/microservices-in-golang-part-1/) by Ewan Valentine
 - Micro in Action by Che Dan
     - [Part 1: Getting Started](https://itnext.io/micro-in-action-getting-started-a79916ae3cac)